andrewjpage/seqbox/README.md

 extraction identifier of the corresponding extraction.
 * nanopore deafult refers to teh structure of the directory wit the input nanopore data.
-* for re-basecalling of same raw data for nanopore, just change the fastq path if not nanopore default. if it is nanopore default, then keep the batch_name the same, but change the batch dir in the batch upload (this wont work... because there will only be one rsb for each batch name, and hence only one rsb.btach_directory)
 * readset_batch_name and raw sequencing batch namespace is shared across all groups/institutions (i.e. has to be unique)
 * If want to merge a couple of readsets of teh same extract, then need to make a new readset batch, then a bunch of new readsets.